(305) 885-8000 firstname.lastname@example.org

 So were filmmakers.
 In 1974, in the Academy Award winning film, “The Godfather: Part II”, director Frances Ford Coppola chose Hialeah Park to signify Michael Corleone’s (Al Pacino) arrival to Miami from New York.
 The historic scene takes place with Michael Corleone’s black Cadillac driving past the iconic Citation statue located on the clubhouse side of Hialeah Park.
 In 1978, Oscar-nominated and Golden Globe-award winning film ‘The Champ’ was filmed at Hialeah.
 In 1988, the movie ‘Let It Ride’ was also filmed at the track.
 Today, so many people continue to be overcome by Hialeah’s grace and beauty.
 Even when the track went dark for eight seasons, there was a constant flow of visitors.
 And when the gates were locked, some of those visitors simply climbed them for a sneak peak.
 On Nov.
 28 of 2009, Hialeah began yet another new era with the introduction of quarter horse racing.
 In 2013, Hollywood came knocking again to film two episodes of the hit television show Magic City.
 She is still celebrated, still championed, and still eternal.

-John J. Brunetti’s vision for Hialeah’s rebirth came with the opening of the state of the art casino on August 14, 2013 which provided the impetus for the revitalization of the entire 200 acre property.
-Located in what was the north grandstand, the casino features over 800 Las Vegas style slot machines, electronic roulette and blackjack.
-Several restaurants and cocktail lounges complete the first floor of the development.
+John J. Brunetti’s vision for Hialeah’s rebirth came with the opening of the state of the art casino on August 14, 2013 which provided the impetus for the revitalization of the entire property.
+Located in what was the north grandstand, the casino features over 800 Las Vegas style slot machines, electronic roulette and blackjack. restaurant, cocktail lounge and gift shop complete the first-floor development.
 On the second floor is South Florida’s most popular poker room.
-It’s success prompted the construction of the private VIP King’s Court to accommodate the large crowds attracted by the lucrative poker tournaments.

-Mr. Brunetti’s plan to restore Hialeah’s historic buildings and verdant gardens is well underway with the $2.6 million replacement of the roof.
-The renovated Citation and Nashua ballrooms replete with Italian marble floors located on the third floor of the clubhouse were unveiled on December 31, 2013—Hialeah Park’s Inaugural New Year’s Eve ball.
-The popular Flamingo Terrace has also had a roof added to it and has been enhanced with a new bar and furnishings.
-Bringing back horse racing and the creation of the casino is just the beginning.
+Mr. Brunetti’s plan to restore Hialeah’s historic buildings and verdant gardens is well underway.
+The renovated Citation and Nashua ballrooms replete with Italian marble floors located on the third floor of the clubhouse were unveiled on December 31, 2013.
+The popular Fountain Terrace has also had a roof added to it and has been enhanced with a new bar and furnishings.
 Plans call for making Hialeah Park an entertainment and shopping destination for all of the world.
 Soon will come a museum exhibiting the history of horse racing in south Florida, the creation of a trendy entertainment district anchored by a resort and spa hotel, office building and shopping center that will include restaurants, banks and other commercial ventures.
 And this is only the beginning—stay tuned.